crispinalan/talkcalendar/README.md

 chmod +x talkcalendar
 ```

-If you create a default launcher (Mate desktop) to launch Talk Calendar then the default working directory will likely be your home directory.
+Use a menu editor (e.g. menu Libre) to create a launcher Talk Calendar.
+Use the menu editor to set the working directory i.e. the directory where you are launching Talk Calendar and make sure the flite speech engine file is located in this.
+If you do not set the a working directory it will most likly default to your home directory.
 The database called "events.csv" and the speech engine (flite) should be located in the working directory.
-Many menu editors allow you to specify the working directory path.
 Use

 ```
 Help->Information